 Elevation gain – 1,635 feet

-Our trek continued through the lush cloud forest, which was alive with chirping birds and vibrant blooms.
-We were also able to spot a number of eye-popping orchids.
+Our trek continued through the lush cloud forest, which was teeming with chirping birds and vibrant wildflowers.
+Indeed, we were even able to spot a number of eye-popping orchids.
 Peru is home to nearly 3,000 species of orchids, and Machu Picchu Sanctuary and the surrounding forests alone boast an estimated 300 species.

-As we traversed the jungle, we passed through an Inca tunnel, carved into the rocky hillside, and the trail again began to climb to the second mountain pass of the day.
-Eventually, we exited the cloud forest and reached the Phuyupatamarca Pass (12,136 feet).
-Soaring, tree-covered peaks stretched out in front of us for miles.
-On one distant mountainside we could see Intipata, a tall group of agricultural terraces built into the sheer cliff face.
-Just below us sat the ruins of Phuyupatamarca, the “village on the edge of the clouds.”
+As we traversed the jungle, we passed through an Inca tunnel, carved into the rocky hillside.
+As the trail climbed out of the cloud forest to Phuyupatamarca Pass (12,136 feet), soaring, tree-covered peaks stretched out in front of us for miles.
+On a distant mountainside we spotted Intipata, a sheer stack of agricultural terraces built into a vertical cliff face.
+Similarly, on a hillside just below us sat the ruins of Phuyupatamarca, the “village on the edge of the clouds.”

-We descended the pass on another set of Inca steps, again irregular in size and many carved directly into the solid granite rock centuries ago.
+We descended the pass via another set of Inca steps.
+Again, they were irregular in size and many had been meticulously carved into the solid granite rock centuries ago.
 Soon after, we passed briefly through the ruins of Phuyupatamarca.
-I thought these were particularly interesting because, unlike most of the other sites we visited, the structure’s design seemed somewhat erratic, with walls that were curled and almost wavelike, rather than the typical angular construction.
+These ruins were particularly interesting as the design was unlike any other site we had visited.
+In particular, the walls here were not the typical angular construction, but rather curled and almost wavelike.

-After a seemingly endless number of stairs and a lovely, forested trail, we arrived at Intipata (9,186 feet), which we had spotted from the pass only hours earlier.
-The enormity of the terraces was certainly impressive, and the small path wrapping around the site gave a spectacular view into the valley below, carved by the roaring Urubamba River.
+After an endless number of stairs through the lovely, forested trail, we arrived at Intipata (9,186 feet), the site we’d spotted from the pass hours before.
+The enormity of the terraces was overwhelmingly impressive and the construction of such a project unfathomable.
+Our small footpath wrapped around the site and gave way to a spectacular view into the valley below, carved by the roaring Urubamba River.
 From here it was a short walk down to our final campsite at Wiñay Wayna (Quechua for ‘forever young’).
-In the morning, we’ll rise early to hike to the Sun Gate (Inti Punku) for sunrise at the ancient city of Machu Picchu.

 Starting point – Wiñay Wayna (8,858’)